aib/aibsmod-q3/aibsmod/readme.txt

 	* am_redGoalRotation and am_blueGoalRotation
 		These settings rotate the red and blue goalposts respectively, if the map isn't using custom ones.
 They are necessary on maps where the red/blue flag orientation isn't correct, i.e. the goalposts that have replaced the flags in Football mode are facing the wrong way.
 They can also be used to make scoring a goal more difficult.
 Their values are in degrees clockwise from the original orientation. (e.g. "am_redGoalRotation 90" means "turn the red goalpost 90 degrees clockwise")

+	* am_dropTeamPowerups <0/1>
+		This setting controls whether players drop their current powerups (e.g. quad) when they die in team games, as they do in FFA games.

+	* am_droppableWeapons <0/1>
+		Controls whether the "drop weapon" client command is enabled.

 Client Variables/Settings:

 	* am_showKillNotice <0/1/2>
-		This client setting controls where the [occasionally annoying] "You fragged x/1st place with n kills" message appears.
+		This setting controls where the [occasionally annoying] "You fragged x/1st place with n kills" message appears.
 "1" is the default setting and doesn't change anything.
 Setting it to "0" will completely disable the message (you can still read your own kills from the "chat log" in the upper left corner) and setting it to "2" will make the message appear in the top center side of your screen, as opposed to the dead middle.
 Give it a try.

 	* am_drawSpeed <0/1/2>
-		This client setting draws the infamous "player speed meter" (if not "0".)
+		This setting draws the infamous "player speed meter" (if not "0".)
 "1" draws it in the upper right corner, just below the FPS meter; "2" draws it in the middle of the screen, a bit below the crosshair.

 	* am_drawSpeedMethod <0/1/2>
 	* am_drawSpeedFrames <1-255>
 		See the section entitled "The Enhanced Speed Meter" below.

 	* am_drawButtons <0/1>
-		This client setting controls whether an overlay indicating the buttons pressed by the current player (or spectator target) will be drawn.
+		This setting controls whether an overlay indicating the buttons pressed by the current player (or spectator target) will be drawn.

+	* am_drawFootballTracer <0/1>
+		If set to 1, a line will be drawn from the current player's position towards the football.
+It will have the possessor's team color (or white.)
+This setting is currently disabled.

+Client Commands:

+	* drop weapon
+		This command drops your current weapon and all its ammo, presumably for a teammate to pick up.
+You cannot pick up a weapon you have dropped for 5 seconds. am_droppableWeapons needs to be 1 in order for this command to work.

 The Enhanced Scoreboard: